jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 seemingly collecting no payment, and went off down the street.
 When you investigated the house, you were able to see through the window into a one room cottage, neither filthy nor clean, where the man you had just seen was lying asleep in the bed.
-On the far wall you noticed a small pair of overalls—a child’s overalls—hanging by the back door.
+On the far wall you noticed a small pair of overalls - a child’s overalls - hanging by the back door.
 You attempted several times to wake the man, all to no avail.
 You left without investigating further.

 After this,